Colombia Tour

 Macrolepiota colombiana

-"Sombrillas o caicas" (Macrolepiota colombiana), Colombian parasol, a choice edible mushroom.
+"Sombrillas o caicas" (Macrolepiota colombiana or something close to it) Colombian parasol, a choice edible mushroom.
 Source: Ruiz, Angélik; Henao M., Luis Guillermo; Peña, Yiny Consuelo; Martínez, Eduard 2008.
 Hongos comestibles de Iguaque.
 Bogotá Instituto de Investigación de Recursos Biológicos Alexander von Humbold, 8 p.

 Masdevallia ignea orchid encountered in Bogota's beautiful Botanical Garden.
 Masdevallias are endemic from Mexico to south Brazil.
 They mostly grow in the higher regions from 2500 to 4000 m, especially in the Andes.